iamkorniichuk/what-to-do/README.md

 ### Prerequisites

 Install `Docker Desktop` from [official website](https://www.docker.com/).
-`docker-compose` will be installed by default.
+`docker cli` will be installed by default.

 ### Setup